mzazakeith/LocalWebAI/README.md

     *   Enter a prompt and click "Generate Text".
     *   Check the browser's developer console for logs and any errors.

+8.  **Test Node.js Runner (from `ts-wrapper` directory)**:
+    *   Ensure `node-llama-cpp` has been built for CPU (e.g., `cd ../node-llama-cpp && NODE_LLAMA_CPP_GPU=false npm run dev:build && cd ../ts-wrapper`).
+    *   Run the load test: `npm run test:node-load`
+    *   Run the inference test: `npm run test:node-inference` (uses `/tmp/phi-2.Q4_K_M.gguf` by default, adjust path or copy model if needed).

 ## Next Steps & Future Vision

-The recently completed enhancements to model loading, caching, and metadata handling have solidified the foundation.
-Key next steps from Phase 1 of our roadmap include:

-*   Developing a **Node.js runtime** for the library.
+The successful integration of `node-llama-cpp` for the Node.js runtime marks a significant milestone.
+Key next steps include:

+*   Refining the unified API surface for both browser and Node.js runners.
-*   Verifying and optimizing **WASM SIMD** performance.
+*   Verifying and optimizing **WASM SIMD** performance for the browser runner.
-*   Investigating basic **WebGL acceleration**.
+*   Investigating basic **WebGL acceleration** for the browser.
+*   Expanding `NodeJsLlamaCppRunner` capabilities by leveraging more features from `node-llama-cpp` (e.g., advanced generation parameters, embeddings).
+*   Exploring the potential of adapting `node-llama-cpp`'s architecture for the browser runner to unify approaches and enhance features.
-*   Adding comprehensive **unit/integration tests** and improving **documentation**.
+*   Adding comprehensive **unit/integration tests** and improving **documentation** for both environments.
-*   Creating a unified API surface for both browser and Node.js environments.

 Future phases will focus on expanding model format support (ONNX, SafeTensors), adding higher-level task APIs (chat, embeddings, summarize), and creating integrations for popular JavaScript frameworks (React, Vue, Next.js, etc.).